 Most people are at least 40 years old when symptoms of COPD first appear.
 It’s not impossible to develop COPD as a young adult, but it is rare.

 There are certain genetic conditions, such as alpha-1 antitrypsin deficiency, that can predispose younger people to developing COPD.
 If you develop symptoms of COPD at a very young age, typically under 40 years of age, your physician may screen for this condition.

 The progression of the disease can vary slightly, so it’s more important to focus on possible COPD symptoms rather than solely on the age you might get it.

 You should see your doctor if you exhibit any of the following symptoms of COPD:

-Once this damage is done, it cannot be reversed.
-By continuing to smoke, you will increase your risk of developing COPD.
+Once this damage is done, it can’t be reversed.
+By continuing to smoke, you’ll increase your risk of developing COPD.
 If you already have COPD, smoking increases the risk of premature death.